1 Associations Overview

 physician.patients = patients

-The has_many :through association is also useful for setting up "shortcuts" through nested has_many associations.
-For example, if a document has many sections, and a section has many paragraphs, you may sometimes want to get a simple collection of all paragraphs in the document.
-You could set that up this way:
+For example, if a document has many sections, and each section has many paragraphs, you may sometimes want to get a simple collection of all paragraphs in the document without having to manually traverse through each section.

 class Document < ApplicationRecord